Alexandria Public Schools

-"e-Learning day" means a school day where a school offers full access to online instruction provided by students' individual teachers due to inclement weather.
-A school district or charter school that chooses to have e-learning days may have up to five e-learning days in one school year.
+E-learning day means a school day where a school offers full access to online instruction provided by students’ individual teachers due to inclement weather.
+A school district can have up to five (5) e-learning days in one school year.
 An e-learning day is counted as a day of instruction and included in the hours of instruction under section 120A.41.

 Alexandria Public Schools builds in three (3) inclement weather days.
-The first inclement weather day would be a non-school day.
+The first inclement weather day would be a non-school day (traditional “snow day”).
 For the remaining days the superintendent will have the discretion to determine if a day will be an e-learning day with student contact or a “snow day” with no student contact.
-If it is known there is a possibility of a “snow day” a day in advance the superintendent may decide to have staff prepare for an e-learning day.
+If it is known there is a possibility of a “snow day” a day in advance, the superintendent may decide to have staff prepare for an e-learning day.
 Parents and students must be notified at least two hours prior to the normal school start time that students will follow the e-learning plan for the day.
-In grades 6-12 Schoology will continue to be utilized and in grades PreK-5 Seesaw will be utilized as a platform.
+In grades 6-12, Schoology will continue to be utilized for instruction and in grades PreK-2 Seesaw will be utilized for instruction and in grades 3-5 Seesaw or Schoology will be utilized as a platform for instruction.
 A parent should notify the teacher or principal if the student has any barriers in participating in an e-learning day.
 Accessible options will be provided for any students with disabilities.